MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 Once the training is complete, try writing some code using the classes/types that are particular to your repo - you should see starred recommendations for the most common cases.

 Once you are happy with the team completions on your repo, you can set up to automatically create and retrain team completions as part of your continuous integration pipeline in [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) with the IntelliCode build task.

+## What happens once you train your model?

+Once you train your model for team completions, we analyze your code locally to extract a summary file with metadata on your types and their usages and securely upload it to our service.
+Your raw source code never leaves your computer.

+For the full details on how to build a team completions model, see [IntelliCode data and  privacy](https://docs.microsoft.com/visualstudio/intellicode/custommodels#data-and-privacy).

 ## Automate model retraining
 To keep your completions up-to-date as your code changes, you can automate training your model in Azure DevOps with the IntelliCode CI build task.